martincostello/blog/source/2024-09-09-whats-new-for-openapi-with-dotnet-9.html.md

 ### Preliminary Results with .NET 9 Preview 7

-After a detour off into setting up a continuous benchmarking process (which I'll try and blog about separately some time soon), I set up some benchmarks for each library with [BenchmarkDotNet][benchmarkdotnet] to compare the performance.
+After a detour off into setting up a continuous benchmarking process ([read about it here][continuous-benchmarks]), I set up some benchmarks for each library with [BenchmarkDotNet][benchmarkdotnet] to compare the performance.
 When I first set them up I was targeting the official Preview 7 release of .NET 9, and at a very high-level, these were the results I got: